 The iPhone XS Max (157.5 x 77.4 x 7.7 mm) is simply a larger version, with a 6.5-inch display that provides noticeably more screen real-estate.
 It’s otherwise identical, leaving your choice down to aesthetics: do you want a larger phone?
 Do you mind using two hands to use it?

 Finally, the iPhone XR (150.9 x 75.7 x 8.3 mm) looks similar but has a few nods toward simplicity in its design: it has a single rear lens and, instead of metallic hues, comes in bright primary colors, white, and black.
 It’s also (.6mm) thicker than the other two.
 Its 6.1-inch screen puts it squarely between the other two phones in size, giving users a just-right option if the XS is too small and XS Max too large.

-One more note: though Apple still hasn’t allowed dual SIM card trays in its phones (except in China, for reasons) nor expandable storage, all three of these phones get compromise - eSIM.
-You can register an internal SIM for a separate number with a wireless carrier that supports eSIM, as Apple’s support page explains.
+One more note: though Apple still hasn’t allowed dual SIM card trays in its phones if you have two SIM only deals (except in China, for reasons) nor expandable storage, all three of these phones get compromise - eSIM.
+You can register an internal SIM for a separate number with a wireless carrier that supports eSIM, as Apple’s support page explains (opens in new tab).

 iPhone XS vs iPhone XS Max vs iPhone XR display

 Both the iPhone XS and iPhone XS Max have OLED screens in identical 19.5:9 ratios and, predictably, resolution to match their size.
 The XS’ 5.8-inch display manages 1125 x 2436 pixels (~458 pixels per inch), while the larger XS Max’s display reaches 1242 x 2688 pixels (again, ~458 ppi).
 In other words, virtually the same bright, snappy screen.